CodeFromAnywhere/gptide/docs/README.md

 # Prompting

 You can create a new prompt with "Free-form prompt" or you can just use a pre-created prompt from the menu.
 You can base prompts on your selection, as well as the context of the file.
 Your choice!

-# Building your own products on top?

-Because it's just an API, you can build things with ChatGPT with any techstack.
-However, I am opinionated, and I recommend Typescript (Node.js, Next.js, and React) because I built a way to build full stack apps with that super quickly (see [typerepo](https://typerepo.com)) and I've started with a course about it (see [codefromanywhere](https://codefromanywhere.com))

-To get started with ChatGPT, there are many ways:

-- Use [chat.openai.com](https://chat.openai.com/) manually.
-Not recommended, it is painfully slow and often down
-- Use the reverse-engineered API you can find open source [on GitHub](https://github.com/acheong08/ChatGPT) (seems archived)
-- Use the browser-automation library you can find open source [on GitHub](https://github.com/transitive-bullshit/chatgpt-api)
-- Build your system against the headless GPT IDE API.
-See `headless-gpt-ide.md` for more details!